alexcpn/alexcpn.github.io/html/NN/ml/3_gradient_descent.md

 This is usually for regression problems in ML.
 For Classification problems, we have cost functions like  Cross-Entropy Loss or Hinge Loss/Multi-class SVM Loss.
 More details regarding different loss functions here [https://medium.com/@phuctrt/loss-functions-why-what-where-or-when-189815343d3f](https://medium.com/@phuctrt/loss-functions-why-what-where-or-when-189815343d3f)

-Note that all the Cost functions used are continious functions, that is they are differentiable.
-This is an imporant part as else we cannot apply gradient descent.
-For Classification loss or cost functions, the output is a probabity distubution between 0 and 1.
+Note that all the Cost functions used are continuous functions, that is they are differentiable.
+This is an important part as else we cannot apply gradient descent.
+For Classification loss or cost functions, the output is a probability distribution between 0 and 1.

- Now we need to find the values of weights that can minimise the function.
+ Now we need to find the values of weights that can minimize the function.

-Let's take a closer look at optimising the cost function.
-Let's talk about linear regression (line fitting) ML algorithm and optimising it using  Mean Squared Error via Gradient Descent.
+Let's take a closer look at optimizing the cost function.
+Let's talk about linear regression (line fitting) ML algorithm and optimizing it using  Mean Squared Error via Gradient Descent.
 This is the simplest to explain visually and hence we too use this for illustrating.

 In the diagram below the red line ($y= mx +b$) is the optimal line that one can draw through the sample set.
 The slope *m* and constant *b* is learned by the gradient descent algorithm.
 The x y-axis could be some data set like house price to area etc, which we have, and once we find a fitting line, we can plugin other values of x to give predicted y - regression.